paralevel/safari-always-right-tab/README.md

 defaults write -app safari WBSNewTabPositionAppliesToSpawnedTabsPreferenceKey -int 1
 ~~~

-<sub>If you get a `Could not write domain` error, this is because the command is trying to make changes to a sandboxed file, and is usually solved by giving Full Disk Access permission to Terminal ([see here](https://github.com/mathiasbynens/dotfiles/issues/1027)), but if you want to avoid doing that just for a single file, you can instead use the following trick:</sub><br><sub>1.
-Open ~/Library/Containers/com.apple.Safari/Data/Library/Preferences/ in Finder (e.g. using `open ~/Library/Containers/com.apple.Safari/Data/Library/Preferences/`)</sub><br><sub>2.
-Copy the file 'com.apple.Safari.plist' and paste it into Terminal (press Ctrl-C to abort afterwards), also has the same effect if you copy the parent folder instead of the plist file</sub><br><sub>3.
-Retry the `defaults` commands</sub><br><sub>(This trick also works for other files/folders that requires Full Disk Access permission by Terminal and the effect is permanent for the current user account)</sub>
+If you get a `Could not write domain` error, this is because the command is trying to make changes to a sandboxed file, and is usually solved by giving Full Disk Access permission to Terminal ([see here](https://github.com/mathiasbynens/dotfiles/issues/1027)), but if you want to avoid doing that just for a single file, you can instead use the following trick:

+1. Open ~/Library/Containers/com.apple.Safari/Data/Library/Preferences/ in Finder (e.g. using `open ~/Library/Containers/com.apple.Safari/Data/Library/Preferences/`)
+2. Copy the file 'com.apple.Safari.plist' and paste it into Terminal (press Ctrl-C to abort afterwards), also has the same effect if you copy the parent folder instead of the plist file
+3. Retry the `defaults` commands

+(This trick also works for other files/folders that requires Full Disk Access permission by Terminal and the effect is permanent for the current user account)

 <br>